AvaLido/contracts/README.md

 You can also use the `task` command, which has the RPC URL pre-set: `task call -- <address> "deposit()"`

 To pass arguments to a function, you'll need to split them out: `task call -- <address> "deposit(uint256)" 1`

+### Testing

+Unit tests are run with `forge test`.
+Integration tests are run using [Jest](https://jestjs.io/docs/getting-started_) with `jest integration`

+Integration tests expect that the `$AVALIDO` environment variable has been set to the deployed contract address.
+Deploying via `. ./scripts/deploy-local.sh` will set this automagically.